Trane Furnace Error Codes: Complete Guide

 | 1 flash | System lockout — repeated ignition failures | One reset; call if fault returns |

 Flue pipe inspection (2 flashes / pressure switch): Inspect the PVC exhaust and intake pipes for ice blockages at the exterior wall termination.
 During extremely cold snaps, condensate can freeze and block the flue.
-You can carefully clear ice with warm water — do not use tools that could crack the pipe.
+Carefully clear ice with warm water — do not use tools that could crack the pipe.

-Power supply: If the LED is completely dark, check the circuit breaker for the furnace circuit and the power switch (usually mounted on the wall near the furnace or on the unit itself).
+Power supply: If the LED is completely dark, check the circuit breaker for the furnace circuit and the power switch — usually mounted on the wall near the furnace or on the unit itself, often resembling a standard light switch.

 Thermostat wiring: On communicating systems, a disconnected or damaged communication wire between the thermostat and furnace can trigger a lockout.
-Check that the wiring harness is fully seated.
+Check that the wiring harness is fully seated at both the furnace control board and the thermostat base.

 When to Call a Professional

-Any fault that returns after a single reset attempt, any fault involving flame detection anomalies, and any fault on a communicating (XV/ComfortLink) system should be diagnosed by a trained technician.
-These systems are complex and require proper diagnostic tools to resolve accurately.
+Any fault that returns after a single reset attempt, any fault involving flame detection anomalies (5 flashes or 9 flashes), and any fault on a communicating XV/ComfortLink system should be diagnosed by a trained technician.
+These systems require proper diagnostic tools to resolve accurately and safely.

-Burkhardt Heating, Cooling, Plumbing & Electric is a Trane Comfort Specialist dealer serving Southeastern Wisconsin with over 60 years of experience and 24/7 emergency service.
+Burkhardt Heating, Cooling, Plumbing & Electric is a Trane Comfort Specialist dealer serving southeastern Wisconsin with over 60 years of experience and 24/7 emergency service.
+Our NATE-certified technicians maintain advanced training on Trane's full product line — from the XR80 to the XV series communicating systems.

 Trane Furnace Repair in Southeastern Wisconsin

-Blink codes are your furnace telling you it needs attention.
-Whether it's a simple sensor cleaning or a failed inducer motor, Burkhardt's NATE-certified technicians can diagnose Trane systems quickly and get your heat restored — usually the same day.
+Blink codes are your furnace communicating that it needs attention.
+Whether it's a simple sensor cleaning or a failed inducer motor, Burkhardt's NATE-certified technicians can diagnose Trane systems quickly and restore heat — usually the same day.
+For comprehensive heating support, see our Milwaukee boiler repair guide and our overview of ductless mini splits as supplemental heating solutions.

 .webp)